taDachs/kit.vim/README.md

 # kit.vim
-A dark theme inspired by the [Karlsruhe Institute of Technology](https://www.kit.edu/).
+A dark colorscheme for vim  inspired by the [Karlsruhe Institute of Technology](https://www.kit.edu/).
 The dark colors represent my struggle.

 ![python highlighting](./images/kit-python.gif)